 The access to affordable legal services and access to justice crises are growing, yet there remains a sizeable gap between what real-world data tells us and the expectations of and understanding of those in the legal profession.
 Moreover, new approaches and new technology offer some solutions, but they are not widely known within the legal profession.
-Video of the event is available below, and a video with transcript is available here.

 To increase awareness, on June 9 from 11 a.m.–12 p.m.
 MDT, the inaugural Redesigning Legal Speaker Series session explored how judicial leadership can play a critical role in expanding access to legal services and access to justice.
 As the ultimate regulator and stewards of our justice system, state supreme courts, in partnership with their colleagues on the bench, have recognized they must lead and are in a prime position to do so.
 The panelists explored the status of regulatory innovation, how courts and others are seeking to address the problems, and why state supreme courts and the organized bar must start forging solutions now instead of taking a “wait and see” approach.